ghislandry/GettingCleaningData/README.md

 - Its activity label
 - An identifier of the subject who carried out the experiment

-To summarise, following are the transformation we performed on the original data set involves:
+To summarise, following are the transformation we performed on the original data:

  - Merging of the training and the test sets to create one data set.
  - Extracting only the measurements on the mean and standard deviation for each measurement.